teivah/designdeck/reliability.md

 ## Circuit breaker

-Used to prevent a network or service failure from cascading to other failures Implemented on the client-side
+Used to prevent a network or service failure from [cascading failures](#cascading-failure)

+Implemented on the client-side

 Three states: